Might and Power Stakes Tips, Betting, Odds, Horses & More 2025

 In terms of ideal lead-up races for the Might and Power Stakes, we usually see runners moving up in distance as they go through their preps, so some of the races to look into include the Memsie Stakes, the Makybe Diva Stakes, the Underwood Stakes and the Turnbull Stakes.

-Since 2006, the most successful lead-up race has been the Underwood Stakes in particular, with 10 Might and Power Stakes winners competing in that race.
+Since 2006, the most successful lead-up race has been the Underwood Stakes in particular, with 11 Might and Power Stakes winners competing in that race.
 Alligator Blood was the last runner to successfully complete the Underwood Stakes - Might and Power Stakes double in 2023.

 Good news for all those favourite backers out there, it’s been a happy hunting ground in the Might and Power Stakes!
 Since 2009, we have seen seven favourites win the race.
 On top of this, since 2012, we have only seen one double-digit odds winner in the race.

 If you’re looking for the most successful age group, you should stick with 4YOs and 5YOs.
-These two ages have completely dominated the honour roll since 2009, as there have only been three occasions where a runner not from those age groups has won the Might and Power Stakes.
+These two ages have completely dominated the honour roll since 2009, as there have only been four occasions where a runner not from those age groups has won the Might and Power Stakes.

 Might and Power Stakes Horses